marciopocebon/Ip2Kml/README.md

 Ip2Kml
 ======

-Tool for taking a list of IP addresses or hostnames, geolocating it, and creating a Google Earth KML file with all of the hosts marked with pins.
+Provide a list of IP addresses or domain names and Ip2Kml will generate a Google Earth KML file with the geolocations of the servers pinned and labeled.

 Quick Start